rubio105/credactive/replit.md

 # Overview

-CREDACTIVE ACADEMY is a professional online platform for quiz-based certification preparation across Cybersecurity, Compliance & Governance, Business & Innovation, and Leadership & Assessment.
-It offers quizzes, tracks progress, generates reports, and provides premium content via a €90/year Stripe subscription.
-The platform aims to be a leading destination for professional certifications, leveraging AI for large-scale question generation to eventually offer over 1,000,000 questions.
+CREDACTIVE ACADEMY is an online platform for professional certification preparation, offering quizzes, progress tracking, reports, and premium content via a Stripe subscription.
+The platform aims to be a leader in professional certifications, planning to leverage AI for generating over 1,000,000 quiz questions across various domains like Cybersecurity, Compliance & Governance, Business & Innovation, and Leadership & Assessment.

 # User Preferences